-Michelle N. Meyer is an Associate Professor of bioethics and Associate Director for research ethics at Geisinger Health System and the Geisinger Commonwealth School of Medicine, where she is also faculty co-director of the Behavioral Insights Team.
+Michelle N. Meyer is an associate professor and chair of the Department of Bioethics and Decision Sciences in the Geisinger College of Health Sciences and Chief Bioethics Officer at Geisinger Health System, where she is also faculty co-director of the Behavioral Insights Team in the Steele Institute for Health Innovation.
 Her normative and empirical work has been funded by the U.S. NIH, FDA, and NSF and by the Robert Wood Johnson Foundation, Russell Sage Foundation, and Open Philanthropy; published in Science, Nature, PNAS, and the New England Journal of Medicine; and covered by numerous U.S. and international news outlets.
 She has also published in the New York Times, Slate, Wired, and the L.A.
 Times and served on an American Psychological Association blue ribbon commission, multiple NASEM study committees, and the editorial board of Advances in Methods and Practices in Psychological Science.
 She earned her Ph.D. from the University of Virginia and a J.D. from Harvard Law School, where she was an editor of the Harvard Law Review.

 Members of the NIO Ethics Advisory Board will act in an advisory capacity only.